acm-ucr/acm-phoenix/README.md

     (venv)$ ./configure

-This will install all necessary dependencies for the website and also create the database from SQL-Alchemy's schema.
+This will install all necessary dependencies for the website and also create the appropriate tables in your local MySQL instance.

 To get the website running on localhost, you can now simply run: